-Following the General Pharmaceutical Council's recent announcement, going forward the Pre-registration Training Year will be known as the Foundation Training Year (FTY).
-Pre-registration trainees will be known as trainee pharmacists and tutors will be known as designated supervisors.
-The changes will be enacted from July 2021, however, the terms Pre-registration Training Year and Foundation Training Year may be used interchangeably for the foreseeable future.
+Following the General Pharmaceutical Council's announcement in June 2021, the Pre-registration Training Year will now be known as the Foundation Training Year (FTY).
+Pre-registration trainees will now be known as Trainee Pharmacists and tutors will now be known as Designated Supervisors.
+The changes took effect in July 2021; however, the terms Pre-registration Training Year and Foundation Training Year may be used interchangeably for the foreseeable future.

 Regardless of the terminology used, you can be assured that all training places available via the National Recruitment Scheme have been approved by the General Pharmaceutical Council to provide an accredited training programme.